adamelha/DB_music/APIs.md

 ----
   Returns the table of all the songs depending on a filter and number of pages to display.
   Currently does not check user for debugging simplicity.
-  NOTE: in filters JSON in the Data Params
+  NOTE: filters are in JSON in the Data Params

 * **URL**